On This Page:

-F and J international students are required certain enrollment regulations to maintain their immigration status.
-The consequences of not meeting these requirements can extend to their ability to be in the United States as well as future employment possibilities.
+F and J international undergraduate students must adhere to specific enrollment and academic progress regulations to maintain their immigration status.
+Failure to meet these requirements can impact their ability to remain in the United States and affect future employment opportunities.

 Enrollment Requirements

-Undergraduate students must enroll in at least 12 credits each quarter unless authorized for an exception or eligible for a vacation quarter (usually during the summer).
-At the beginning of each quarter, our office checks the enrollment for each student and confirms with the U.S. government that they are meeting immigration requirements.
+International undergraduate students must enroll in at least 12 credits each quarter unless they qualify for an authorized exception or a vacation quarter, typically during the summer.
+At the start of every quarter, ISS reviews student enrollment and reports compliance to the U.S. government.

 Online Coursework

-At no point is an international student allowed to take only online coursework including if approved for a Reduced Course Load during their final quarter.
+Important: Students are never allowed to take only online classes, even if they are on a Reduced Course Load or in their final quarter.

 Majors and Minors